-\ Community Mixed Use (CMU) - The purpose of this multiple use category is to provide a flexible land use palette for high activity nodes north and south of Doral's downtown, and at other special locations in the City such as gateways, if approved by the City Council.
-It allows retail, service, office and multi-family residential uses and is limited to parcels 10 15 acres in size or greater, except for parcels with frontage on Doral Boulevard which can be seven (7) acres or greater in size.
+Community Mixed Use (CMU) - The purpose of this multiple use category is to provide a flexible land use palette for high activity nodes north, south and west of Doral's downtown, and at other special locations in the City such as gateways.
+It allows retail, service, office and residential uses and is limited to parcels 10 acres in size or greater, except for parcels with frontage on Doral Boulevard which can be seven (7) acres or greater in size.
 A mix of commercial and residential uses are permitted and required for CMU sites.
-Areas that may be deemed as appropriate by the City Council for the CMU designation and associated CMU projects are within the Community Mixed Use Opportunity Area (CMUOA)-depicted on the FLUM.
-Retail and commercial service businesses may be permitted on the ground floor with office and residential uses above, however and hotels may develop on single-use parcels within a mixed use setting in which no building is a distance of more than 330 feet from another building containing a different single use type or mixed use located on the same side of the street.
-Subject to approval by the City Council, the use mix for the entire CMU future land use category is anticipated to be within the following ranges: residential 51 % - 90%, office 5% - 40%, and retail/services 1% - 20%.
+Areas that may be deemed as appropriate by the City Council for the CMU designation and associated CMU projects are within the Community Mixed Use Opportunity Area (CMUOA) depicted on the FLUM.
+Retail and commercial service businesses and hotels may develop on single-use parcels within a mixed use setting in which no building is a distance of more than 330 feet from another building containing a different single use type or mixed use located on the same side of the street.

 The base density allowed in the CMU category is limited to no more than 19 dwelling units per gross acre and maximum building height is 8 stories.
-Additional density up to 25 dwelling units per gross acre and height up to 10 stories may be granted by the City Council for projects that exhibit creative excellence in exceeding the minimum standards contained in the City's Design Manual.
-A workforce housing density bonus of up to 30% of total units may be granted by the City Council for the provision of at least two-thirds (2/3) of the approved bonus units as workforce housing in compliance with Miami-Dade County Code Chapter 17, Article IX or applicable workforce housing regulations adopted by the City in the future.
+Additional density up to 25 dwelling units per gross acre and height up to 10 stories may be granted by the City Council for projects that exhibit creative excellence in exceeding the minimum standards contained in Section 86-83 of the City's Code.
+A workforce housing density bonus of up to 30% of total units may be granted by the City Council for the provision of at least two-thirds (2/3) of the approved bonus units as workforce housing in compliance with Miami-Dade County Code Chapter 17, as amended, Article IX or applicable workforce housing regulations adopted by the City in the future.
 Landscaped open space in CMU must comprise a minimum of 15% of a project site.
+Floor area ratio (FAR) shall be limited to 0.5 for the first floor and 0.25 for each additional floor above, exclusive of structured parking.